topology-tool-kit/ttk-data/docs/mergeTreeTemporalReduction.md

 ## Pipeline description
 This example first loads an ensemble of scalar fields inside a cinema database from disk.
-Then, the [Split Tree](https://topology-tool-kit.github.io/doc/html/classttkFTMTree.html) is computed on each scalar field.
+Then, the [MergeTree](https://topology-tool-kit.github.io/doc/html/classttkMergeAndContourTree.html) is computed on each scalar field.

 All these trees are passed to [MergeTreeTemporalReductionEncoding](https://topology-tool-kit.github.io/doc/html/classttkMergeTreeTemporalReductionEncoding.html) to compute a subsampling of a sequence of merge trees.
 The algorithm greedily removes trees in the sequence that can be accurately reconstructed by the geodesic computation.
 The remaining trees are called the key frames.